storj-archived/blog/content/post/engineering/product-manager-development-update-9.md

 * We finished the initial implementation of Kademlia!
 Kademlia is the DHT (distributed hash table) we use to find out about other nodes on the network.
 * We added the ability for storage node operators to set bandwidth usage limits.
 * We added functionality to audit Storage Nodes.
-Auditing is used to determine if the storage Nodes still have the data they should, and that the data has not been modified.
+Auditing is used to determine if the Storage Nodes still have the data they should, and that the data has not been modified.
 * We are now encrypting the metadata that is generated for each object which is stored on the Satellite.
-* We also finished adding Satellite-signed proofs which allow storage nodes to verify that commands are coming from the Satellite who is responsible for the data.
+* We also finished adding Satellite-signed proofs which allow Storage Nodes to verify that commands are coming from the Satellite who is responsible for the data.
 * We bought another fridge and stacked them to create a super fridge cluster.
-The super fridge is capable of storing cold brew coffee and exponentially more creamer.
+The cluster is capable of storing cold brew coffee and exponentially more creamer.
 We expect this to increase our productivity levels by 37.5 percent!
 * We fixed an issue where we were handling windows paths incorrectly.

 In our next update, we plan to share updates on: